gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.2.20 (October 10, 2022) =
+* Fix - The URLs with duplicated slashes (eg. example.com/sample-page////) are now handled correctly and forwarded to the canonical URL.
+* Fix - The redirect problem was resolved with WPForo versions after 2.0.1
+* Dev - Improved compatibility with the WP All Import plugin functions
+* Dev - Improved compatibility with Polylang plugin
+* Dev - Better support for ACF Relationship fields
+* Dev - The plugin no longer (by default) supports custom post types & taxonomies that do not have the "query_var" and "rewrite" properties
+* Enhancement - In "Exclude drafts" mode, the URI Editor field in the "Quick Edit" section becomes "read-only" for the "Draft" posts.

 = 2.2.19.3 (August 11, 2022) =
 * Dev - New filter added - 'permalink_manager_pre_sanitize_title'